NTURacingTeam/nturt_zephyr_common/_sources/notes/canopennode.rst.txt

    | error code | error register | manufacturer-specific error code |
    +------------+----------------+----------------------------------+

-CANopenNode uses the first byte of manaufacturer-specific error code to transmit its ``Error status bits``, so the payload becomes:
+And CANopenNode uses the first byte of manufacturer-specific error code (the byte of index 3) to transmit the reported error status bit, so the payload
+becomes:

 .. code-block:: none